 On July 17, 2001 the IMEA Board passed its annual Strategic Plan.
 To read the plan click here.

-The IMEA sponsors a State Solo Contest every May and an All-State Inservice Conference and All-State Honor Mixed Choir, Women's Chorus, Orchestra & Band every even-numbered year, and we participate in the Northwest Division Conference and All-Northwest Honor Groups in odd-numbered years.
+The IMEA sponsors a State Solo Contest every May and an All-State Inservice Conference with an All-State Honor Mixed Choir, Treble Chorus, Jazz Choir, Jazz Band, Orchestra & Band.
+We participate in the Northwest Division Conference and All-Northwest Honor Groups in odd-numbered years.
 Throughout the state we sponsor various district clinics and festivals, Fall Inservice programs, and we provide resource people to help any teacher who asks.

-The President of IMEA is Wayne Millett; President Elect is Kathy Stefani; Past-President is Ron Curtis; IMEA Secretary-Treasurer is Quentin DeWitt.
+The President of IMEA is Kathy Stefani; President Elect is Thomas Kloss; Past-President is Wayne Millett; IMEA Secretary-Treasurer is Quentin DeWitt.
 The IMEA Business Mangaer is Karen Goodrich.
 The state is divided into seven activity districts, each one with a District IMEA President and officers.
 The IMEA governing body, the Board of Directors, meets annually in Boise during October and as needed throughout the year.
 Chairmen are appointed from throughout the state over various interest and subject areas.

 The IMEA publishes a Fall newsletter and three issues of Idaho Music Notes, a 28-36 page magazine with help and communication columns, ideas and reports, and feature articles.
 Your membership in IMEA automatically entitles you to all state publications and NAfME magazine publications.